codepoet80/webos-stopwatch/README.md

 # webos-stopwatch
 A simple stopwatch for Palm/HP webOS

-Includes modes for counting up, with lap support, and counting down from a set time, with an alarm at the end.
+Includes modes for counting up, with lap support, and counting down from a set time, with a customizable alarm at the end.

 Chronicling my trial-and-error through simple webOS development here: https://forums.webosnation.com/webos-development/332259-fumbling-my-way-through-webos-development-scratch-2018-a.html